amis-erc20/amisdex/help/depositing-tokens-and-selling-using-metamask.md

 In this tutorial, we're going to deposit ERC20 Tokens into AMIS Exchange and sell them for Ether.

-This version of the tutorial assumes you've installed and are using the [MetaMask Chrome Extension](https://metamask.io/).
+This version of the tutorial assumes you've installed and are using the [MetaMask Chrome Extension](https://metamask.io/), [Nifty Chrome Extension](https://chrome.google.com/webstore/detail/nifty-wallet/jbdaocneiiinmjbjlgalhcelgbejmnid) or [TrustWallet](https://play.google.com/store/apps/details?id=com.wallet.crypto.trustapp).

 If you don't want to (or can't) use MetaMask, we have another [version for MyEtherWallet users](../depositing-tokens-and-selling-using-myetherwallet).

 ### Choosing MetaMask

-First, make sure you've unlocked your MetaMask account by entering your password and selected the address you want to use with AMIS Exchange.
+First, make sure you've unlocked your MetaMask / Nifty / Trust Wallet account by entering your password and selected the address you want to use with AMIS Exchange.

 The address will need enough tokens for your deposit, plus a little Ether (say 0.05 ETH) to cover gas fees.